 ARCH Disability Law Centre (ARCH) is a specialty legal clinic dedicated to defending and advancing the equality rights of persons with disabilities in Ontario.
 ARCH is primarily funded by Legal Aid Ontario.
-For over 35 years, ARCH has provided legal services to help Ontarians with disabilities live with dignity and participate fully in our communities.
-ARCH provides summary legal advice and referrals to Ontarians with disabilities; represents persons with disabilities and disability organizations in test case litigation; conducts law reform and policy work; provides public legal education to disability communities and continuing legal education to the legal community; and supports community development initiatives.
+For almost 40 years, ARCH has provided legal services to help persons with disabilities in Ontario live with dignity and participate fully in our communities.
+ARCH provides summary legal advice and referrals, represents persons with disabilities and disability rights organizations in test case litigation; conducts law reform and policy work; provides public legal education to disability communities and continuing legal education to the legal community; and supports community development initiatives.
 More information about our work is available on our website: www.archdisabilitylaw.ca